aciccarello/ciccarello.me/_posts/2019-03-31-estamos-en-puebla-mexico.md

 skills had come.

 {% include image.html
-    file="/assets/img/puebla-cuetzalan-waterfalls.jpg"
+    file: "/assets/img/puebla-cuetzalan-waterfalls.jpg"
-    alt="jungle scene with a short waterfall falling in three parts over a rocky ledge" caption="Waterfalls in Cuetzalan"
+    alt: "jungle scene with a short waterfall falling in three parts over a rocky ledge"
+    caption: "Waterfalls in Cuetzalan"
 %}

 We are loving getting to know the culture of Puebla more each week.
 Our